googleforgames/clean-chat/README.md

 ## Architecture Components:

 Antidote’s design is divided into three main components:
--The Scoring Engine: This is the online service that hosts the toxicity detection models, and conducts aggregation of the results.
+ - The Scoring Engine: This is the online service that hosts the toxicity detection models, and conducts aggregation of the results.
--Game Telemetry Intake: Antidote’s means of communicating with Game Servers and handling game telemetry data from them.
+- Game Telemetry Intake: Antidote’s means of communicating with Game Servers and handling game telemetry data from them.
 Note - Antidote is specifically designed to work as a third-party service or sidecar to the game server, and does not directly communicate with the client itself
--ML Model Pipeline: A self-contained, ML-Ops driven framework for training, deploying, and maintaining toxicity models.
+- ML Model Pipeline: A self-contained, ML-Ops driven framework for training, deploying, and maintaining toxicity models.
 The Model pipeline provides several options for base models, including both open source and Google Cloud Partner Models.

 **1. API Endpoints**